nachosymfony/richuploader-bundle/README.md

 ```
 `liip/imagine-bundle` is used to create the thumbnails of uploaded images.

+### Step 1.1 - Assets
+Make sure you have jquery and jqueryui added to the page where you want to use the uploader.

 ### Step 2 - Add modules in AppKernel.php

 ```